pdelong42/whatzit-puzzle/README.md

  - Drawing ASCII maps of the pieces, and some of the known solutions, might be helpful visual aids.

+ - A termination condition is needed.
+At the moment, it's not clear what my criterion is for aborting a test on a candidate sequence, and breaking out early before wasting effort on any more processing.

+ - I need a procedure for determining whether a shape fits inside of a given space.

 Okay, that's a start.
 There will of-course be more later.